leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter01/06-Understanding Data Types.md

   interprets a decimal value as a double.
 - A long requires the letter l or L following the number so Java knows it is a long.
 Without an l or L, Java interprets a number without a decimal point as an int in most scenarios.

+**Signed and Unsigned: short and char**

+For the exam, you should be aware that short and char are closely related, as both are stored as integral types with the same 16-bit length.The primary difference is that short is signed, which means it splits its range across the positive and negative integers.
+Alternatively, char is unsigned, which means its range is strictly positive, including 0.

 For the exam, you should be aware that short and char are closely related, as both are stored as integral types with the same 16-bit length.The primary difference is that short is signed, which means it splits its range across the positive